SujayTalanki/SujayTalanki.github.io/index.md

 ## [Aerial Object Detection: Differentiating Drones, Birds, and Airplanes](https://github.com/SujayTalanki/DroneDetection)
 * Curated a diverse dataset of 2000+ drone, bird, and airplane images/videos from various sources.
 * Augmented the dataset with varied lighting conditions, angles, cropping, shear, and background noise to simulate real-world conditions.
-* Trained a YOLOv8 model that achieved 91% precision, 89% recall, and 89% mAP for all classes
+* Fine-tuned a YOLOv8 model that achieved 91% precision, 89% recall, and 89% mAP for all classes
 * Utilized RayTune to search for optimal hyperparameters and MLflow to track the results for different model configurations
 * Validated the model using a test set comprising unseen aerial footage from different environments.
-* Leveraged Python, cv2, PyTorch, YOLO, Roboflow
+* Tools: Python (Cv2, PyTorch) YOLOv8 (Computer Vision model), Roboflow (Data preprocessing, augmentation, and annotation service)

 **Prediction on Test Set Images:**